Patriarchal blessing

-Patriarchal blessings are modeled after the blessing given by Jacob to each of his sons prior to his death.
-A copy of the Patriarchal blessing is made available to the recipient, and is regarded as personalized scripture.
+In the Latter Day Saint movement, a patriarchal blessing or evangelist blessing is administered by the laying on of hands, with accompanying words of counsel, reassurance and lifelong guidance intended solely for those receiving the blessing.
+The words are spoken by an ordained patriarch (evangelist) of the church, but are believed to be inspired by the Holy Ghost.
+These blessings are given in both the Church of Jesus Christ of Latter-day Saints and the Community of Christ.
+The patriarchal/evangelist blessings are modeled after the blessing given by Jacob to each of his sons prior to his death.

+Other blessings of comfort, healing, and guidance may be received at any time throughout a person's life, but a patriarchal/evangelist blessing is unique in that it is considered to be an ordinance (LDS church), respectively a sacrament (Community of Christ).
+Other differences concerning patriarchal/evangelist blessings in these churches, for example, concerning whom can receive the blessing and when, or the scope and content of the blessing, are described in the respective sections below.

 In early Mormonism

 The first Latter Day Saint patriarchal blessings were performed by Joseph Smith Sr., the father of Joseph Smith, who ordained his father to the role of patriarch on December 18, 1833.
 Smith Sr. gave his son a blessing on December 9, 1834, prophesying that the younger Smith would establish Zion, subdue his enemies, enjoy his posterity to the latest generation, and "stand on the earth" to witness the Second Coming (after the resurrection, in preparation for Judgement Day).
 That same day, Joseph Smith Sr. gathered all of his children and their spouses together to give each of them patriarchal blessings.
 Before Joseph Sr. died on September 14, 1840, he ordained his eldest living son, Hyrum Smith, to succeed him as Patriarch to the Church.
 From that time forward, Hyrum gave patriarchal blessings until his own death on June 27, 1844.